 Anyone looking for a hint of island life should put Corpus Christi on their list.
 Nestled in southeastern Texas along the Gulf of Mexico, this coastal city has been a long-time favorite for spring breakers — but there’s so much more to offer in the state’s eighth-largest city.

 Weather here is sunny and humid, though the breeze off the water does help to keep temps a bit cooler than you’ll find inland.
 Summer highs can boil at more than 90 degrees Fahrenheit, but the flipside has winter temps around 65 degrees Fahrenheit.
 Vibes here are chill and relaxed, and there’s never a lack of things to do.
 In fact, Niche rates Corpus Christi as an overall B+, giving it above-average grades for its schools, nightlife, diversity, and as a place for families.
+It’s also one of the best places in Texas for retirees, as roughly one-in-five residents are above 60 years old.

 Why do we especially love Corpus Christi?
-Because you can really get the most of the outdoors here, thanks to gulf and bay access, the South Texas Botanical Gardens & Nature Center, the Padre Island National Seashore (home to endangered sea turtles), and a plentiful number of parks (75% of residents here live within a 10-minute walk to a park).
+Because you can really get the most of the outdoors here, thanks to gulf and bay access, the South Texas Botanical Gardens & Nature Center, the Padre Island National Seashore (home to endangered sea turtles), and a plentiful number of parks (75 percent of residents here live within a 10-minute walk to a park).
 If you move here, you’ll want to make sure to have a car, though, since the city isn’t quite set up for a car-free life.

 River walks are found across the United States, but perhaps none of them are more iconic than San Antonio’s.
 The 15-mile-long stretch of street along the San Antonio River attracts both locals and tourists to the tune of millions per year, and if you’ve had the pleasure to visit, that’s no surprise.
 The River Walk is simply breathtaking.